ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 ```

 At this point we need to review the properties of an `OptionalMemberExpression` node: `object`, `property`, `computed` and  `optional`.

+## Differences between Babel and Espree ASTs with Optional Chaining

 See section [optional-property.md](/doc/nicolo-howto-talk/optional-property.md) for a Explanation of the `optional` Property in an `OptionalMemberExpression` node in a Babel AST.
+In section [optional-chain.md](/doc/nicolo-howto-talk/optional-chain.md) we compare the Babel and Espree ASTs for `obj?.foo.bar`.

+## template.expression.ast

 At minute [29:40](https://youtu.be/UeVq_U5obnE?t=1775) he has filled the `OptionalMemberExpression` visitor with the following code:

 ```js
 module.exports = function myPlugin({types: t, template}, options) {